 Like the long-range plan, the TIP is required to be “fiscally constrained.”
 That is, it must be based on reasonable estimates of available funding.
 Nearly half of all the funding in the TIP is allocated to improving highways and bridges, with the remaining amount allocated to bus and rail transit.
 The large allocation for transit reflects the NJTPA’s commitment to safeguarding the environment and providing increased travel choices for residents.

 The vast majority of funding allocated through the TIP goes toward maintaining or upgrading existing facilities rather than expanding the transportation system.
 This reflects a state of good repair approach to investments that is among the guiding principles adopted by the NJTPA as part of its long-range Regional Transportation Plan.

 Regions such as northern New Jersey which have been designated as in “non-attainment” of federal air quality standards are required under federal law to take special steps to reduce pollutants.

-Each year the NJTPA must demonstrate that the projects it approves through its TIP and Regional Transportation Plan will have a net positive impact on air quality and contribute to the achievement of the air quality goals contained in the New Jersey State Implementation Plan (SIP).
+Each year the NJTPA must demonstrate that the projects it approves through its TIP and Long Range Transportation Plan will have a net positive impact on air quality and contribute to the achievement of the air quality goals contained in the New Jersey State Implementation Plan (SIP).
 The SIP governs pollution from all sources—not only from automobiles but from power plants, manufacturing and other sources.
 To annually demonstrate TIP/SIP “conformity,” the NJTPA uses computer modeling to estimate the emissions impact of approved projects.
 The NJTPA also administers programs and studies to help achieve state goals for reducing greenhouse gases and for improving energy efficiency.